 Are you thinking to go for a yoga class, finally?
 But then comes the real problem, are you able to differentiate between Bikram and Hatha? hot yoga and ANUSARA?
-Don’t worry you can read this article and find out about the different types of yoga we have nowadays.
+Don’t worry you can read this article and find out about the different Yoga Types for Beginners we have nowadays.

-First, let’s begin with ANUSARA and go through 8 more yoga forms.
+First, let’s begin with ANUSARA and go through 8 more Yoga Types for Beginners.

-ANUSARA is a yoga form developed by the American yogi called john friend in the year 1997.
-ANUSARA is a newly developed form of yoga on the belief that was all filled with natural goodness.
-ANUSARA uses the physical yoga practice and helps students experience the grace, shine through their inner goodness and open their heart.
+ANUSARA is a yoga form developed by the American yogi called John Friend in the year 1997.
+It is a newly developed form of yoga on the belief that was all filled with natural goodness.
+This type of yoga uses the physical yoga practice and helps students experience grace, shine through their inner goodness and open their hearts.

 ASHTANGA